 The PMU behaves in a similar way to the PA.
 The system control bus has been designed to operate only within the TB8100 subrack.
 It has not been designed for use outside the subrack or to interconnect two subracks.

-I2C Signals

-The base station uses the I2C bus and a proprietary software protocol to provide communications between any modules connected to the bus.
-Typically this involves the reciter assuming "primary" status, and PAs and PMUs "secondary" status.
+I 2 C Signals The TB8100 BSS uses the I2C bus and a proprietary software protocol to provide communications between any modules connected to the bus.
+Typically this involves the reciter assuming 'primary' status, and PAs and PMUs 'secondary' status.
 The reciter co-ordinates the entire subrack operation, reading from and writing to all modules, including the control panel.
-The I2C bus allows the reciter to perform the following functions:

-- monitoring (e.g. operating status, module details, operating temperatures etc.) - diagnostics (execution of tests to confirm correct operation) - firmware upgrades - configuration (of operational parameters).

-The I2C current source is located in the PMU so that the base station can operate with the control panel removed.
-However, the PMU must be powered up to enable the I2C communications to operate.
-Base stations which use the 12V PA do not require a PMU, and in this case the I2C current source is located on the dual base station subrack interconnect board
+The I2C bus allows the reciter to perform the following functions: monitoring (e.g. operating status, module details, operating temperatures etc.) diagnostics (execution of tests to confirm correct operation) firmware upgrades configuration (of operational parameters).
+The I 2 C current source is located in the PMU so that the TB8100 BSS can operate with the control panel removed.
+However, the PMU must be powered up to enable the I 2 C communications to operate.
+Base stations which use the 12V PA do not require a PMU, and in this case the I 2 C current source is located on the dual base station subrack interconnect board.
+RS-232 Signals Service Kit, Alarm Center and Calibration Kit serial communications all occur directly between the connected computer (or modem) and the reciter over the RS-232 serial lines.
+When the connected computer needs to communicate with the PA, PMU or control panel, the reciter routes the RS-232 data stream to the I 2 C bus.

-RS-232 Signals

-Service Kit, Alarm Center and Calibration Kit serial communications all occur directly between the connected computer (or modem) and the reciter over the RS-232 serial lines.
-When the connected computer needs to communicate with the PA, PMU or control panel, the reciter routes the RS-232 data stream to the I2C bus.
 Only reciters use the RS-232 interface.

-Fan Signals

-The power and ground signals for the PA and PMU fans are routed from the modules to the front panel (via the control panel) along the system control bus.
+Because RS-232 is a peer-to-peer physical interface, the control panel converts RS-232 to open collector logic.
+Open collector logic allows a single control panel to communicate with one or more reciters.
+This same logic level conversion is also performed in the Calibration Test Unit when the control bus interface is connected directly to the reciter.
+Fan Signals The power and ground signals for the PA and PMU fans are routed from the modules to the front panel (via the control panel) along the system control bus.
 These signals are electrically isolated from all other system signals to ensure fan noise is not transferred to other sensitive system components.
 Protective diodes prevent the PA in one base station from being backpowered by the PA in the other base station via the fan power lines.
 In a dual base station, either PA can power the PA fan at any time.
 Thus the PA that needs the cooling from the fan can control and receive it, while the other PA will also be cooled even if it does not require it.

-Although the PA and PMU modules provide the power and ground for their respective fans, the fan rotation detection is performed in the control panel.
-The result is then read and processed by the reciter via the I2C interface.
-The PA and PMU do not know if their fan has been correctly enabled, however, if there is a fault in the fan circuitry, each module is protected from overheating by its internal foldback circuitry.

-Service Kit & Calibration Kit Microphone PMU Fan PA Fan otation Output Microphone Switch Microphone Compressor RS-232 Converter Power Supply Digital Outputs Digital Inputs Open Collector TTL (To I2C Port Expander) ♣ Control Panel Expander Speaker Buffer Buffer RS-232 Speaker PA Fan 287 Microphone 15-Way D-range Subrack Interconnect Board 16-Way IDC 16-Way IDC 16-Way IDC Microphone PMU Fan RS-232 Speaker PA Fan 287 I{s}^{2} $\frac{1}{2}$ PMU A 3mA Current Source Fan Switch Buffer Buffer Open Collector TTL processor Fan Switch CODECS Buffer Micro-processor RISC DSP Reciter 28V Input from PMU